Skip to main content

 And that’s a fact.
 But that’s not the whole story.
 The piece of software that is WordPress is freely downloadable.
 But there are other essentials like hosting, domain name, themes and plugins that can all add up to the cost.

 In addition, if you’re not a Do-it-yourself types, you’ll need to pay a developer to smooth out any troubleshooting issues or to customize WordPress to suit your needs.
-To have a clearer idea of how much it’s going to cost you to build a website with WordPress, check out this post.
+To have a clearer idea of how much it’s going to cost you to build a website with WordPress, check out our article; The Real Cost of Building a WordPress Website.

 Misconceptions About WordPress